derricn2/Horiseon-Marketing-Webpage-Refactor/README.md

 Bootcamp Challenge 01 - Basic HTML, CSS, & Git application

 ## The Challenge
-Refactor an existing marketing webpage focused on accessibility and optimization for search engines.
+Refactor an existing marketing webpage with a focus on accessibility and optimization for search engines.

 Acceptance criteria for the webpage:
-- Meets accessibility standards
+- Webpage meets accessibility standards
 - Applies semantic HTML elements
 - The elements follow a logical structure independent of styling and positioning
 - Includes accessible alt attributes in images